Everything tagged: England

 Submitted by Aldi on

 Winifred Lechmere Clift was the wife of, and co-worker with, a pioneering medical missionary working in China.
-They both worked for the CMS, and then the BCMS, spending the latter half of their lives in Hong Kong.
+They both worked for the CMS, then the BCMS, and spent the latter half of their lives in Hong Kong.

 Verent John Russell MILLS [1913-1996]